Waterfront Apartment in Dobrota, Kotor Bay

 Fully restored 16th-century stone townhouse within UNESCO-protected Kotor Old Town.
 2 bedrooms, 2 bathrooms.
 Original stone walls and vaulted ceilings.
 Roof terrace with Old Town views.

-Yes — foreign nationals can buy freehold property in Kotor on the same legal basis as Montenegrin citizens.
+View Details →Yes — foreign nationals can buy freehold property in Kotor on the same legal basis as Montenegrin citizens.
 Transactions complete before a notary and are registered with the Real Estate Administration.

 Kotor property currently trades roughly in the €1,800–3,500/m² band, with newer builds and seafront locations commanding a premium.
 Use the listings above to compare current prices per square metre.

 Yes — US citizens can buy freehold property in Kotor with no special permits or restrictions.
-The same notary-and-cadastre process applies, and the purchase qualifies the buyer for a Montenegrin temporary residency permit.
+The same notary-and-cadastre process applies.
+Purchases with a tax-assessed value of €150,000 or more qualify non-EU buyers for a temporary residency permit (January 2026 Law on Foreigners).

 Kotor is one of Montenegro's most established markets and combines rental income during the tourist season with long-term capital appreciation, particularly with EU accession on the horizon.